se-edu/learningresources/contents/projectManagement/githubActions.md

 ### Powerful
 Integration with the GitHub ecosystem allows GitHub Actions to do more than just build/test/deploy.
 You can automate everything related to your GitHub project, including bug triaging, labeling, automated dependency updating etc.
+Workflows can be triggered by events that happen on GitHub and will have access to the context of the issue/PR/commit that triggered it.

 ### Affordable
+Like many of its competitors, GitHub Actions provides **free unlimited runner time for public repositories**.

-The free plan offers 2000 minutes of build time per month for public repositories and a pay-per-minute plan for further use.
+For private repositories, the free plan offers 2000 minutes of runner time per month and a pay-per-minute plan for additional minutes.

 ---